madeofsun/vue-tsx-macros/README.md

 }
 ```

-1. Use in your project
+3. Use in your code

 ```tsx
 import { component$ } from "vue-tsx-macros";